Undergraduates may have 100 items at a time checked out.

 * All books subject to recall.

-If an item is listed in the catalog as IN PROCESS, use the In Process Request Form to have it cataloged and held for you at the Circulation Desk.
+If an item is listed in the catalog as IN PROCESS, use the In Process Request Form to have it cataloged and held for you at the Library Services Desk.
 You will be notified when it is available for pickup.
-(Do NOT use for items listed as On Order or In Pre-Order Process.)Bring items for checkout to the Circulation Desk in Cooper Library or the Architecture Library.
+(Do NOT use for items listed as On Order or In Pre-Order Process.)Bring items for checkout to the Library Services Desk in Cooper Library or the Architecture Library.

 If a book is checked-out, and the due date is more than two weeks away, you may request a recall/hold using My Library Account.
 Log in, search the catalog for the item you you want to recall or hold, then click on the hold/recall button.
 The patron who has it is guaranteed two weeks, but must then return it.
 You will be notified when it is available.
 All books are subject to recall.